-Active Personal Information Applicants can update their personal information throughout the match cycle.
-Personal information includes contact information, education, employment, exam scores, achievements, honors, awards, and publications.
+Active Personal Information

+Applicants can update their personal information throughout the match cycle.
+The Personal Information Form includes contact information; education; employment; medical exam scores, licenses and certifications; achievements; honors; awards, and publications.

 Document Storage

 All documents uploaded are automatically stored in the applicant's file cabinet and can be used in any other SF Match specialty that is part of the Central Application Service (CAS).